d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 The queries can be as simple as only a few words, but also very complex, containing logical operations, subqueries over multiple indexes or constraints further limiting the results.

 Each word in an indexed document contains meta information such as it's word class, lemma and many others.
 The documents may also contain entities, such as people or places.
 These entities have their own meta information.
-For example a person will probably have a name and a birthdate at least.
+For example a person will probably have a name and a birth date at least.
 All this extra information can be used to write more advanced queries.
-The amount of meta information depends on the index which you are querying.
+The amount of meta information depends on the index which you are querying and you can check it in the settings.

 The rest of the document is structured as follows.
 First we provide a practical guide that shows how to use EQL.
 It starts with a simple query and gradually adds more operators to it to satisfy the requirements.
 Then we provide a list of all operators that EQL supports with their description.
 Those with background in formal language theory might appreciate